Muhammad-M0iz/my-first-repo/README.md

 # my-first-repo
-practice acc for learning Git
+this was a practice repo for learning Git (my first contribution to my own repo)